Sub-Identities

 Color Palette

-While one of our primary colors should remain core to your palette, selecting a narroweddown set of secondary colors from within the brand palette can convey a mood and style that is specific to your unit’s mission.
-Gradients can also be used.
+While one of Johns Hopkins’ primary colors should remain core in a sub-identity’s palette, selecting a narrowed–down set of secondary colors from within the brand palette can convey a mood and style that is specific to your unit.
+Gradients can also be specified in a sub-identity.
+Additional colors beyond the established palette may be considered with a strategic need.
+Examples of sub-identity color palettes include:

 Patterns

-Johns Hopkins University has official brand patterns from which units can pull, or they can create their own custom patterns and textures.
+Johns Hopkins University has official brand patterns from which units can pull for their sub-identity, or they can create their own custom patterns and textures.
+It is preferred that custom patterns follow a similar style to brand patterns—linear with thin stroke weights or icon-based.

 Typography